Barcelona Futebol Clube (RO)

-Barcelona Futebol Clube, commonly referred to as Barcelona-RO ([baʁseˈlõna dʒi ʁõwˈdõnia]), or simply Barcelona, is a Brazilian football club based in Vilhena, Rondônia.
+Barcelona Futebol Clube, commonly referred to as Barcelona-RO ([baʁseˈlõna dʒi ʁõwˈdõnia]), or simply Barcelona, is a Brazilian football club based in Porto Velho, Rondônia.

 As of 2022, Barcelona is the fourth-best ranked team from Rondônia in CBF's national club ranking, being placed 157th overall.

 History

 Initially a club from Vitória da União, Corumbiara, Barcelona started playing in amateur competitions in 1995.
 In 2012, the club moved to Vilhena, and turned professional on 7 October 2016.

 Barcelona played its first professional competition (Campeonato Rondoniense) in 2017, and finished second after losing the finals to Real Ariquemes; the club also qualified to the following year's Campeonato Brasileiro Série D.